Solana-Debugger/save-input/README.md

 # Solana Debugger: Save Input

 To debug a Solana program, you need to specify its input.
-Unlike regular problems, the complete input to a Solana program is quite complex (e.g. you need to specify the full ledger state).
-Especially for more complex programs, it can be quite tedious to create it manually.
+Unlike regular programs, the complete input to a Solana program is quite complex (transaction, signers, ledger state).
+Especially for more complex programs, this can be quite tedious to create.

-This repo tries to make it easier by allowing you to create the input data directly from your integration tests.
+This repo tries to make this easier by allowing you to create the input data directly from your integration tests.

-This is how it works:
+## How it works

-1. You declare the `save_input.rs` module in your test framework
+1. You add the [`save_input.rs`](https://github.com/Solana-Debugger/save-input) module to your test framework
 2. At the point in your test framework where you send the transaction to Banks, you add a call to `save_input` (see the example below)
 3. Run the integration test that contains the tx you want to debug
 4. For each tx that is processed, this will generate a `debug_input/program_input_N` folder